Table of Contents

 First, stain tends to be oil-based.
 And, if you know anything about oil-based stuff, it’s a pain to clean up.
 Plus, it’s really hard on bristle brushes.

-If you use a bristle brush, fine, just make sure you get a natural bristle brush.
+Using a bristle brush, is fine, just make sure you get a natural bristle brush.
 If you don’t, you’ll kill your brush.
 And what I mean by that is you’ll likely have bristles falling out of the brush while you stain and you’ll end up with hairy stain.
 Sure, you’re going to sand the wood (more on that in a minute), but if it’s the final coat, you won’t sand.
 Then you’ve got to pick the bristle out, probably mess up the finish, and so on.

 If that doesn’t sway you (and, it may not), woodworking experts say don’t use any bristle brush to apply stain.
 Not only does it take forever to apply the stain, you’re far more likely to end up with blotchy, streaky stain.
 I guess, depending on your dollhouse, that could be OK.
 But I’m betting it’s not.

 That said, I will say this in favor of bristle brushes.
 One advantage is that you can stick the wood piece into the brush, so the bristles surround the piece.
 You probably have to do more coats, but that may not be a big deal.